What is a Sexual Assault?

 What other crimes are considered Sex Crimes that are investigated by the Sexual Assault Detail?

 Sex Crimes includes, but are not limited to Sexual Assault, Lewdness with a Minor, Open and Gross Lewdness, Luring a Minor, Statutory Sexual Seduction, Sexual Conduct between Teacher/Student and Pornography involving minors.

 Are there other Sex Crimes that are related, but handled by other details?

 Yes - There are some sex related crimes handled by other details, such as, child prostitution and suspicious deaths which are investigated by Vice and Homicide details, respectively.

 Who works in the Sexual Assault Detail and what do they do?

-The Sexual Assault Unit consists of four squads of detectives.
+The Sexual Assault Unit consists of five squads of detectives.
 Each squad is supervised by a sergeant.
-Two of the squads work full time on day-shift and two squads work full time on night-shift, in order for 7 day coverage.
+Three of the squads work full time on day-shift and two squads work full time on night-shift, in order for 7 day coverage.
 The detectives are responsible for the screening and reviewing of reported crimes, probable cause arrests, search warrants, case submittal packages.
 The investigating detective also coordinates with the first response officer in cases where a Sexual Assault has occurred within the preceding 72 hours.
 The Sexual Assault detective directs the investigation to include the timing and location of the medical exam, victim interview, and crime scene.
 There are many follow-up steps after the initial response and the steps can alter depending on the complexity/circumstances of the case.

 How do I report the crime of a Sexual Assault?